afunnydev/harnois/content/_index.md

   image: /images/ezkit-add-options.jpg
   title: Add options
   description: >-
-    Choose from the different options to create the right temporary structure.
+    Choose from different options to create the right temporary structure.
 Each option is sold separately and can be added to any structure.
 The modular design of the EzKit<sup>TM</sup> allows you to configure each structure so you can rent it out with the specific options your clients need.
   tabs:
     - title: Branded
-      description: Personalize your temporary building by adding your company logo.
+      description: Personalize your temporary building by adding your company logo on the fabric.
     - title: One closed end
       description: Provides additional weather protection without completely closing the ends.
     - title: Two closed ends with a door